- Wine Tours All Destinations

 + Traveling up a narrow gorge from the plains of ancient Colchis, the hidden valleys of Svaneti reveal themselves among the snow-capped peaks of the Great Caucasus range.
 In the 19th century, famous explorers such as David Freshfield and Vittorio Sella recorded their travels through this area... read more

-Ethnomusicologist and Georgian chant scholar, John is a Ph.
-D. candidate at Princeton University, where he is pursuing research for a dissertation titled "The Transmission and Transcription of Georgian Liturgical Music, 1880-1910."
+Ethnomusicologist and Georgian chant scholar, John completed a Ph.
+D. at Princeton University.
 Co-founder of the Monastery tour in 2006, John had already been studying music and language in Georgian since 2003, including on a Fulbright research grant in 2004...

 See all tour leader biographies here.